github/docs/content/communities/maintaining-your-safety-on-github/blocking-a-user-from-your-personal-account.md

 You can block a user in your account settings or from the user's profile. {% data variables.product.prodname_dotcom %} will not notify the user when you block them.
 If you want to avoid contributing to the same project as someone you've blocked, you can choose to display a warning on any repositories with prior contributions from a blocked user.
 For more information, see "[Blocking a user in your account settings](#blocking-a-user-in-your-account-settings)."
 You may still see the activity of blocked users in shared spaces and blocked users can delete their existing content.

-{% tip %}
+> [!TIP]

-**Tip:** If you're blocking a user because of a heated conversation, consider locking the conversation so only collaborators can comment.
+> If you're blocking a user because of a heated conversation, consider locking the conversation so only collaborators can comment.
 For more information, see "[AUTOTITLE](/communities/moderating-comments-and-conversations/locking-conversations)."

-{% endtip %}

 When you block a user:
 * The user stops following you